acehalk/ffmpeg-linode-docker/README.md

 container_intakeRootFolder = "/home/" #Were in the container the MP4 Videos will be downloaded to (need to end on "/") container_intakeFolder = container_intakeRootFolder + bucket_intakeFolder #after dowloading the video will be stored on a folder with the name of the Object storage folder name container_outputFolder = "/home/output" #Were in the container the converted Videos will be stored

+os.system("mkdir -p "+ container_outputFolder) #Create the folder to store the converted videos, need to be created here because this folder is deleted after the conversion of all videos
 ```
 Keep in mind the folder's expected schema, displayed on the first picture [(the SmartArt)](README.md#introduction)
 Here we set: